 the incriminating documents to Bill.

-Q. What did Bill Courtney do about this?
+Q. After discovering the evidence that the EPSRC had been deceived, what did Bill Courtney do about this?

 A. At about this time the University set

 up an Institute for Science, Ethics and

 Innovation, so Bill sent his evidence of fraud to the Institute.
 (Hard copy

 A. The Enquiry employed some neat tricks that